Giuseppe-Mazzapica/gm-wp-hasher/README.md

 **Note**: Considering that nowadays there're better ways to encode passwords, only use this lib to encode passwords if you want a WordPress compatible hash.

-## Why?

-Well, if you are getting rid of WordPress, you may want to need a way to check WordPress users passwords **without** WordPress.

 ## More Info